anna-mazurek/skillbees/README.md

 ## Description

-An app that allows users to browse and access a library of online video courses related to Web Dev and Data and save a list of their favourites.
+Skillsbees is an app that allows users to browse and access a library of online video courses related to Web Dev and Data and save a list of their favourites.

 ## User Stories

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.